sanjay9616/data-structure-and-alogrithms/Heap/README.md

 The total number of comparisons required in the max heap is according to the height of the tree.
 The height of the complete binary tree is always logn; therefore, the time complexity would also be O(logn).

-**Min heap:** In this heap, the value of the root node must be the smallest among all its child nodes and the same thing must be done for its left and right sub-tree also.
+**Min heap:** In this heap, the value of the root node must be the smallest among all its child nodes and the same thing must be done for its left and right sub-tree also. <a href="https://github.com/sanjay9616/data-structure-and-alogrithms/blob/master/Heap/minHeap.md">View Implementation</a>

 The total number of comparisons required in the min heap is according to the height of the tree.
 The height of the complete binary tree is always logn; therefore, the time complexity would also be O(logn).